VictorOfili-01/BAN6420-Module4BAN6420-Module5/README.md

 Specifically, I am required to perform the following task:

-Utilize Principal Component Analysis to demonstrate how essential variables can be acquired from the bc_data dataset
+Utilize Principal Component Analysis to demonstrate how essential variables can be acquired from the breast cancer (bc_data) dataset

 Reduce the dataset into 2 PCA components for the project

+Methodology:

+In performing the task, I used R code to import the breast cancer dataset sklearn.datasets.
+Then converted the data to a data frame named bc_data.

+Next,  I perform Principal Component Analysis (PCA) on the dataset.
+In doing so, I Standardized the numeric data before applying the PCA function.

+I then did a summary of PCA to see variance explained by each component.

+I created visualizations to show the variance explained by each principal component

+Finally, I reduced the dataset to 2 principal components